Mottowe History, Family Crest & Coats of Arms

 Early History of the Mottowe family

 This web page shows only a small excerpt of our Mottowe research.
-Another 152 words (11 lines of text) covering the years 1710, 1693 and 1738 are included under the topic Early Mottowe History in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) covering the years 1379, 1588, 1583, 1686, 1693, 1710, 1693 and 1738 are included under the topic Early Mottowe History in all our PDF Extended History products and printed products wherever possible.

 Mottowe Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Mottowe are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Mottowe include Mott, Motte, Mote, De Mott, De Motte, Demott and others.

 Early Notables of the Mottowe family (pre 1700)